themesberg/flowbite-svelte/src/routes/docs/components/typography.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { A } from '$lib';
+  import { CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { A } from '$lib';
-  const components = 'A, Blockquote, DesciptionList, Heading, Hr, Img, Layout';
+  const components = 'A, Blockquote, DescriptionList, Heading, Hr, Img, Layout, Li, List, Mark, P, Secondary, Span';
 </script>

 The typography for FlowBite is completely based on the utility classes from Tailwind CSS.